sprakash21/aws-genai-rageval-bot/deploy/README.md

 5. The deployment stack is also setup with cdk-nag to apply and verify the best practises for the deployment of the AWS stack.
 Note: Some of the not required Error are added into supressions.
 6. To deploy the stack run `cdk deploy --all` or a stack.
 7. If you get "Unable to resolve AWS account to use.
 It must be either configured when you define your CDK Stack, or through the environment" then export the AWS_PROFILE as export `AWS_PROFILE=<your_profile>`

+# Notes
+The Database is enabled with delete protection.
+This is done as per the best practises in the code.
+In order to destroy the stack, you will have to perform the following steps from the AWS console:
+1. Go to RDS, Clusters
+2. Select the cluster deployed from the stack and click Modify
+3. At the bottom you should see delete protection, uncheck enable delete protection to destroy the stack with RDS deletion.